 - Non-refundable $60 application fee

-- Official transcripts from all postsecondary colleges or universities attended (print the transcript request).
+- Official transcripts from all postsecondary colleges or universities attended.
 This includes transcripts from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
+This also includes transcripts from part-time study, and study abroad.
 Students who fail to submit a final degree posted transcript will not be permitted to register.

 Applicants who hold degrees outside of the United States must have a course by course evaluation and translation of their academic records done by an approved evaluation services agency before they can be considered for admission to a degree program.
 Loyola recommends World Education Services, Inc. (www.wes.org).
 The applicant is responsible for the cost of this process.
 When you make the request for the evaluation of your transcripts, please email a copy to firstname.lastname@example.org